Transcription from YouTube:

 Baltimore to NY

 We went to the front desk and got somebody to rebook me on a plate to Baltimore.
-We left on the flight to Baltimore and about 11:30, we landed very late, and we basically landed almost right at three o’clock am.
+We left on the flight to Baltimore and about 11:30, we landed very late – right at 3AM.
 There were almost no services at the airport and I made a run for the only way that I could think of to get to New York that morning, which was the Train.

 So I took a cab from the airport to the Train, and took the 3:30 a.m. train from Baltimore.
 I passed out completely on the train, but set my alarm for when the train was supposed to arrive in New York.
 After sleeping for about a half an hour, I awoke to announcements coming over, that the tunnel into New York has been shut down and there were maintenance issues on the Amtrak lines.
 There was no way that we could actually get into the city.